philipkent/lxp5editor/README.md

 ## Currently Supported Features
 The current version supports editing all delay parameters, pitch parameters, reverb parameters, equalization parameters, and level parameters on the LXP-5.
-Parameters of the current patch are changed through parameter adjust MIDI sysex commands sent to the LXP-5.
+Parameters of the current patch are changed through parameter adjust sysex commands sent to the LXP-5 over MIDI.
 Extra abilities such as assigning midi clock destinations will be added in upcoming versions.